 Although the obligation to file FBARs came out of a 1970s bill known as the Bank Secrecy Act, it wasn’t widely enforced until after the USA PATRIOT Act was passed in 2001 in the wake of the terrorist attacks on 11 September of that year.

 For many ordinary American expats, however, the problem with FBARs began in the years immediately following the 2010 passage of the Foreign Account Tax Compliance Act, because FATCA is what gave the IRS information, for the first time, on the non-US bank accounts of US citizens around the globe.

 Part of the problem stemmed from the fact that no one thought to warn American expats and other American holders of non-US bank accounts about the fact that they needed to file FBARs – in addition to filing a US tax return.

-As of 2015, the most recent year for which figures are available, submissions had grown to more than 1.16 million forms, according to global accounting firm KPMG.
+By 2015, submissions had grown to more than 1.16 million forms, according to global accounting firm KPMG.

 In the process of moving abroad it is easy for American citizens to overlook a review of their estate plans.
 But the failure to carry out such a review, ideally before setting out for the airport, can cause problems.

 For example, many resident Americans set up and fund a “revocable trust” (sometimes known as a “living trust” or “family trust”) while living there.
 They do this to take advantage of the fact that such trusts normally limit the need to go through probate on death.
 Their advisers will normally have explained to them that such a revocable trust doesn’t have tax implications.

 However, while that may be true while the individual is still living in the US, if they are serving as the trustee of their revocable trust (or their spouse’s trust) and they move to the UK, that trust itself may then also become tax resident in the UK.

 The trustee may then have to file UK tax returns for the trust.